-38. Objections to consideration of proposal number 3 are not well founded.
+54. Objections to consideration of proposal number 3 are not well founded.
 Tr.
-310, lines 23 through Tr.
+310, line 23 through Tr.
 312, line 14.
 It has been suggested that proposal number 3 was outside the scope of the hearing because USDA was directed by Congress to consider proposals concerning the Make Allowances in Class III and Class IV.
 USDA, however, properly noticed proposal number 3 for consideration at this hearing.
-Tr.
-343, lines 5-15.
-USDA has correctly concluded that there is a legal and logical relationship between proposals that address the value of butterfat in Class IV and in Class II.
+Tr., 343, lines 5-15.
+USDA has correctly concluded that there is a legal and logical relationship between proposals which address the value of butterfat in Class IV and in Class II.
 If the price formulas for Class III and IV are open for consideration (and they are), then butterfat values in Class III and Class IV are open for consideration.
 Tr.
 344, line 13-25.
 However, it is impossible to address consideration of Class IV values without taking into account the impact on Class II pricing insofar as USDA has previously concluded, correctly, that Class II and IV pricing are inextricably linked.
 63 F.R.
 4882 (Jan 30, 1998).
 Moreover, objections to proposal number 3 appear to conclude that USDA could not, on its own initiative expand the hearing beyond that required to be considered by Congress in order to provide USDA with the opportunity to address all issues necessary to reach a full and complete decision.
-Nothing in the 1999 budget legislation which imposed Option 1A on the industry and mandated a Make Allowance Hearing negated USDA's already existing hearing powers.
+Nothing in the 1999 budget legislation, which imposed Option 1A on the industry and mandated a make allowance hearing, negated USDA's already existing hearing powers.
 USDA was and is entitled to hold regulatory hearings as it deems are required to fulfill the mandate of the AMAA.

-39. Finally, Suiza proffered, and Honorable Judge Hunt admitted, the testimony of Mary Keough Ledman as that of an expert witness in the area of dairy price forecasting and dairy policy analysis.
+55. Finally, there was proffered, and Honorable Judge Hunt admitted, the testimony of Mary Keough Ledman as that of an expert witness in the area of dairy price forecasting and dairy policy analysis.
 Tr. p.
 1329-1330.
-While the Federal Rules of evidence are not strictly applicable in administrative rulemaking proceedings, they can be useful guidance because laxer standards of admissibility apply to administrative tribunals.
+While the Federal Rules of evidence are not strictly applicable in administrative rulemaking proceedings, they can be useful in administrative hearing settings.
 Veg-Matic, Inc. v.
-United States
+United States Department of Agriculture, 832 F.2d 601, 606 (D.C.
+Cir.
+1987); see e.g., 3 K. Davis, Administrative Law Treatise § 16.5 (1980).
+According to Federal Rule of Evidence 703, therefore, the expert status of Ms. Keough Ledman's testimony requires that Ms. Keough Ledman's opinions regarding data or information presented during the hearing or data or information obtained from sources other than Ms. Keough Ledman's firsthand